diogogithub/gnu-social/docs/developer/src/storage.md

 public function avatar_view(Request $request, int $gsactor_id)
 {
     $res = \Component\Avatar\Avatar::getAvatarFileInfo($gsactor_id);
+    return \App\Core\GSFile::sendFile(filepath: $res['filepath'],
-    return M::sendFile($res['file_path'], $res['mimetype'], $res['title']);
+                                      mimetype: $res['mimetype'],
+                                      output_filename: $res['title'],
+                                      disposition: 'inline');
 }
 ```

 Simple enough.

-### Storing a reference in database
+### Attachments: Storing a reference in database
 Finally, you need a way to refer to previous files.
 GNU social calls that representation of `App\Entity\Attachment`.
 If a note refers to an `Attachment` then you can link them
 using the entity `AttachmentToNote`.

-> **Important:** Unless your plugin has its own file space,
-> the core hashes the files and reuses `Attachment`s.
+> **Important:** The core hashes the files and reuses
-> Therefore, if you're deleting a file, you must ensure
+> `Attachment`s.
+Therefore, if you're deleting a file from
-> it is not being used somewhere you're not considering
-> (like a note).
-You should only delete the file
-> from storage when there are no notes linked with it in
-> AttachmentToNote.
+> storage, you must ensure it is really intended and safe.

 Call the functions `Attachment::validateAndStoreFileAsAttachment`
 and `Attachment::validateAndStoreURLAsAttachment`.

+#### Killing an attachment

+Because deleting an attachment is different from deleting your
+regular entity, to delete an attachment you should call the
+member function `kill()`.
+It will decrease the lives count and
+only remove it if it has lost all its lives.

 ## Thumbnails

-Both files and urls can have an `AttachmentThumbnail`.
+Both _files_ and _links_ can have an `AttachmentThumbnail`.
 You can have an `AttachmentThumbnail` for every `Attachment`.
 You can only have an `AttachmentThumbnail` if you have an
 attachment first.
 Read a plugin such as `ImageEncoder` to understand how thumbnails
 can be generated from files.
-And `Embed` to understand how to generate
+And `StoreRemoteMedia` to understand how to generate
 them from URLs.

 The controller asking for them is the `App\Controller\Attachment::attachment_thumbnail` with